oswaldov/Malaria_Presence/README.md

 # Malaria_Presence
-How environmental, geographic, socio-demographic, and epidemiological factors influence malaria presence at the village level in Africa and Asia.
+R code used for the data analysis and the maps generation of the manuscript entitled "How environmental, geographic, socio-demographic, and epidemiological factors influence malaria presence at the village level in Africa and Asia".
+Malaria data used in this study is publicly available online at https://malariaatlas.org/.
+Environmental, gepographical, socio-demographic, and epidemiology data is publicly available; see the manuscript for a more detailed description.